CleverCase/ember-bootstrap-controls/README.md

 - `searchByPage` - When called, this passes the `searchTerm` and the `page` to load.
 Must return `{ options, pageCount }` where `options` are the resolved page options, and `pageCount` is the total count of pages that can be loaded.
 When the user scrolls to the bottom of the list, `bootstrap-power-select-lazy` will call `searchByPage` to load the next page of results.
 - `onChange` - 	The function to be invoked when the user selects or unselects an option.

+*Optional Arguments:*
+- `debounceMS` - Used to avoid firing a request on every letter input

 *Example Use*
 ```hbs
 {{#bootstrap-power-select-lazy